DRUM is supported and developed by Digital Systems and Stewardship in the University of Maryland Libraries. There is no fee for using DRUM.

 Increase the visibility and impact of your research

 You can use DRUM to share your work with researchers around the world.
-All content in DRUM is indexed in Google and Google Scholar for high visibility, and you receive a permanent DOI for each submission that other researchers can use to cite your work.
+All content in DRUM is indexed in Google and Google Scholar for high visibility, and you receive a permanent DOI for each submission.
+Colleagues and other researchers can use the DOI to cite your work.

 By depositing your work in DRUM, you make it easy for researchers, students, policymakers, and journalists to reference, replicate, and re-use your work.
-How to submit.
+Review our short guide to submitting your research..

 Preserve your work for the long term